 Affordable housing is typically part of a government-sponsored program, intended to help residents afford rent they might not otherwise be able to.
 There are many different types of affordable rental housing and what will be available depends on your area.
-The government offers a variety of programs to assist low-income or disadvantaged residents in finding and affording housing, with the most significant distinction being between Public and Private initiatives.
+The government offers various programs to help low-income or disadvantaged residents find and afford housing, with the biggest difference between them being Public vs Private.

 Public Housing: Is essentially owned by the government, whether that is local or central.
 It could be owned or managed by a government agency, the state, a non-profit organization, or by a combination.

 Private Housing: Is owned by a private individual or company.
-These companies receive government funding or tax benefits as incentive to offer affordable apartments in their area.
+These companies receive government funding or tax benefits to offer affordable apartments in their area.

 Additionally, housing voucher programs can help residents pay for the housing of their choice.
 To learn more about Housing Vouchers or Public Housing programs, visit https://www.usa.gov/finding-home.

 Because affordable apartments are designed to help residents who can’t afford an apartment at the normal market rate, they will have an Income Threshold that potential residents must not exceed, in order to qualify.
 This is where the terms “Income-Based”, “Income Restrictions”, and “Low-Income” come from.

 This protects the apartments from being taken advantage of by a high-income earner, just to save a little on their monthly rent.
 Essentially, if you can afford to rent somewhere else, you probably won’t qualify for “affordable housing”.